Bowarc/lumin/readme.md

 # Ideas
-- Youtube downloader
+- Youtube downloader !!MPV WORKS IF YOU GIVE IT A YT LINK, So you can still make a downloader, but make it a toggle-able option
-- Settings for sound volume, speed, etc.. !!
-MPV WORKS IF YOU GIVE IT A YT LINK, So you can still make a downloader, but make it a toggle-able option
+- Settings for sound volume, speed, etc..
 - gh pages for easy download
 - gh actions for simple compilation & versioning with pages